kellan/laughingmeme/_posts/2007-01-29-and-we-find-ourselves-back-where-we-began.md

     - meta
 ---

 I feel so prescient!
-Having \[merged my link blog for 2007\](http://laughingmeme.org/2007/01/10/laughing-meme-rebooted/) I find I’m \[part of a movement\](http://www.kottke.org/07/01/some-rss-and-remaindered-links-changes) of \[old skool bloggers\](http://rc3.org/2007/01/why*my*link\_blo.php).
+Having [merged my link blog for 2007](http://laughingmeme.org/2007/01/10/laughing-meme-rebooted/) I find I’m [part of a movement](http://www.kottke.org/07/01/some-rss-and-remaindered-links-changes) of [old skool bloggers](http://rc3.org/2007/01/why*my*link\_blo.php).
 I wonder what this says about the evolution of blogging, from links, to narrative, and back to links.